 I believe that minimalism can actually create a clear focus for an artist.
 By getting rid of clutter, maximizing your money, and organizing your art supplies, you are allowing more space and time to devote to your art.

-5. Organize.
 This is one of the most helpful tasks.
 You may need to buy something if you don’t already have it, but it will save so much time and energy finding the supplies that you need.
 Check your local thift shops for the perfect organizational tool for your supplies.
-Here are a few eco-friendly options from Way Basics.
-Way Basics is a company that makes sustainable furnishings from recycled paper!

 Just wanted to say thanks for writing this.
 I’m an artist and giving that up (though it’s sporadic now with the children!) isn’t an option despite my minimalist leanings.
 They can coexist peacefully and you have some great ideas for implementing that.
 I’ve been weeding out my supplies also – it’s actually good to have it concentrated, I find it helps my creativity.
 You have a lovely blog!